luke-beep/all-about-windows/README.md

 4. Restart your computer: Once you've made changes to the services, it's a good idea to restart your computer to ensure that the changes take effect instantly.

-Optimizing Windows services can help improve your computer's performance by reducing unnecessary resource usage and delta cycles.
+> Optimizing Windows services can help improve your computer's performance by reducing unnecessary resource usage and delta cycles.
 However, it's important to be extra careful when disabling services, as some services are required for important things.
 If you disable a service that's required for your computer to run, unexpected errors might popup.
 So, make sure to only disable services that you don't need.

 ### **Gaming Tweaks**

 ---

-1. Disable hardware acceleration on everything, your browser, discord etc. This will increase performance by a lot.
+- Disable hardware acceleration on everything, your browser, discord etc. This will increase performance by a lot.

-2. Disable all ingame overlays.
+- Disable all ingame overlays.
 This will increase performance by a lot.

-**[Process Lasso](https://bitsum.com/)** is an advanced process priority optimization and system automation utility.
+- **[Process Lasso](https://bitsum.com/)** is an advanced process priority optimization and system automation utility.

-**[https://www.msi.com/Landing/afterburner/graphics-cards](https://www.msi.com/Landing/afterburner/graphics-cards)** is a graphics card overclocking utility.
+- **[https://www.msi.com/Landing/afterburner/graphics-cards](https://www.msi.com/Landing/afterburner/graphics-cards)** is a graphics card overclocking utility.

-**[https://www.guru3d.com/files-details/display-driver-uninstaller-download.html](https://www.guru3d.com/files-details/display-driver-uninstaller-download.html)** is a display driver uninstaller which you can bundle up with NVCleanstall to debloat your graphics card drivers **[https://www.techpowerup.com/nvcleanstall/](https://www.techpowerup.com/nvcleanstall/)**.
+- **[https://www.guru3d.com/files-details/display-driver-uninstaller-download.html](https://www.guru3d.com/files-details/- display-driver-uninstaller-download.html)** is a display driver uninstaller which you can bundle up with NVCleanstall to debloat your graphics card drivers **[https://www.techpowerup.com/nvcleanstall/](https://www.techpowerup.com/nvcleanstall/)**.

-**[https://www.techpowerup.com/download/techpowerup-gpu-z/](https://www.techpowerup.com/download/techpowerup-gpu-z/)** is a graphics card information utility.
+- **[https://www.techpowerup.com/download/techpowerup-gpu-z/](https://www.techpowerup.com/download/techpowerup-gpu-z/)** is a graphics - card information utility.

-**[https://www.techpowerup.com/download/cpu-z/](https://www.techpowerup.com/download/cpu-z/) or [https://www.cpuid.com/softwares/cpu-z.html](https://www.cpuid.com/softwares/cpu-z.html)**  is a freeware that gathers information on some of the main devices of your system.
+- **[https://www.techpowerup.com/download/cpu-z/](https://www.techpowerup.com/download/cpu-z/) or [https://www.cpuid.com/softwares/cpu-z.html](https://www.cpuid.com/softwares/cpu-z.html)**  is a freeware that gathers information on some of the main devices of your system.

 ### **Network Tweaks**

 ---

-**Cloudflare IPv4 DNS Servers:**
+**Cloudflare IPv4 DNS Servers**

 1.1.1.1 and 1.0.0.1

-**Cloudflare IPv6 DNS Servers:**
+**Cloudflare IPv6 DNS Servers**

 2606:4700::1111 and 2606:4700:4700::1001

-**Google IPv4 DNS Servers:**
+**Google IPv4 DNS Servers**

  8.8.8.8 and 8.8.4.4

-**Google IPv6 DNS Servers:**
+**Google IPv6 DNS Servers**

 2001:4860:4860::8888 and 2001:4860:4860::8844

-**Quad9 IPv4 DNS Servers:**
+**Quad9 IPv4 DNS Servers**

 9.9.9.9 and 149.112.112.112

-**Quad9 IPv6 DNS Servers:**
+**Quad9 IPv6 DNS Servers**

 2620:fe::fe and 2620:fe::9

-**Good to know IPConfig commands:**
+**Good to know IPConfig commands**

 ipconfig /flushdns - Flushes the DNS cache.